This section summarizes many of the new features added to MySQL Workbench 6.0, in relation to the MySQL Workbench 5.2 release.

 end for the MEB tool.
 After installing a Commercial Edition of

-MySQL Workbench and MySQL Enterprise Backup, MySQL Workbench will check for and handle the
+MySQL Workbench and MySQL Enterprise Backup, MySQL Workbench will check for and handle

-macOS, and locally for MySQL Windows.
+Linux and macOS, and locally for Windows.

-MySQL Audit Log Inspector: A GUI for browsing
+MySQL Audit Log Inspector: A GUI for

-Plugin.
-Powerful filtering and search capabilities are
+Audit Log Plugin.
+Powerful filtering and search capabilities

-for Microsoft Windows.
+locally for Microsoft Windows.